 Murray, M. The Encyclopedia of Healing Foods, Atria, 2005.

-Nair, V. Journal of Auyurveda and Integrative Medicine, January 2013.
+Nair, V. Journal of Ayurveda and Integrative Medicine, January 2013.

 National Institute on Aging.

-Rachel Johnson, PhD, MPH, RD, Robert L. Bickford Jr. Green and Gold Professor of Nutrition at the University of Vermont and a spokeswoman for the American Heart Association.
+Rachel Johnson, PhD, MPH, RD, Robert L. Bickford Jr. Green and Gold Professor of Nutrition at the University of Vermont; spokeswoman, American Heart Association.

 Razquin, C. European Journal of Clinical Nutrition, August 2009.